hzsolt21/hzsolt21.github.io/_drafts/EternalRed.markdown

 <br>

 <h2>Summary:</h2>
-We looked at how Sambacry exploit works, analysed the exploit payload, and created our own based on the initial bindshell that was included.
+This is a big win to get reverse shell on the vulnerable machine as root uid=0.
+We looked at how Sambacry exploit works, analysed the exploit's payload varities, and created our own based on the initial bindshell that was included.
+All the required code samples will be available on our [Github]()